MaxFork/jam0001/repl/README.md

 This is a script programming language with Repl environment, This has some features and the ability to execute external commands and use the output.

+By the way, You are able to write useful commands inside a command and run that.
+So as you see the comments are not useless in this syntax.

 ## Example

 ```